 In 2016 and as a further extension to the flexibility of the VP2 sensor range in allowing custom sensor configurations, Davis released the 6830 and 6832 shields.
 6830 has the standard passive radiation shield while 6832 has the 24-hour FARS shield (see above).
 The shield bracket mounts in the usual way either to a pole via U-bolts or to a flat surface such as a wooden fence post.

-There are three types of sensor which can be fitted to these stations ; soil moisture, leaf wetness (shown above right) and temperature.
+There are three types of sensor which can be fitted to the 6345 transmitter; soil moisture, leaf wetness (shown above right) and temperature.
 These can be used in various combinations.
 The temperature sensor is of a similar air/soil/water type as the 6372 station above and can therefore be used to measure the temperature of any medium.

 A 6345-based station is specified by adding whichever additional sensor probes may be required to the 6345 transmitter unit itself.
 Comments on the different types of sensor probes are as follows: